-Theory Papers: The College shall conduct IA examination for theory subjects in the 8th week for 10%, 12th week for another 10% of maximum marks allotted for each Course.
-Duration of examination shall be 1 hour each.
-The remaining 10% shall be allotted for Home assignment / seminar/ quiz/ Debate /group discussion/ surprise written test Case study / Field work / Project work/ Activity etc on the course and the remaining 10% shall be for seminar on the course.
+Theory Papers / SEC as Theory: The College shall conduct IA examination for theory subjects in the 8th week for 10%, 12th week for another 10% of maximum marks allotted for each Course.
+Duration of examination shall be 1 hour each, 10% shall be allotted for Case study / Assignment / Field work / Project work/ Activity etc and the remaining 10% shall be for seminar on the course.

 - i.
 Practical: The College shall conduct IA examination for practical paper in the 14th week for 50% of maximum marks allotted for each Course.
 Duration of examination shall be 3 hours. - ii.
 SEC as Practical: The College shall conduct IA examination for SEC paper in the 14th week for 50% of maximum marks allotted for each Course.
-Duration of examination shall be 2 hours. - iii.
+Duration of examination shall be 2 hours.

+- iii.
 Project work /dissertation: The College shall conduct written IA examination for Project work /dissertation in the 14th week for 50% of maximum marks allotted for each Project work /dissertation.
 Duration of examination shall be 1 hour. - iv.
 The Course teacher shall display the marks on notice board within 4 days after IA examination and allow the student for verification of IA Booklet if he/she wishes.
-Grievances shall be solved by the Course teacher and in complicated cases by the Principal/representative of Principal as per internal mechanism of the College. - v.
+Grievances shall be solved by the Course teacher and in complicated cases by the Principal/ representative of Principal as per internal mechanism of the College. - v.
 There shall not be any provision for improvement of IA marks or for remaining absent.
 However, IA exam shall be conducted for students who remained absent due to participation in the events related to co curricular / curricular activities conducted by recognized organizations. - vi.
-The College shall submit the IA marks to the University if student satisfies 75% attendance in the semester and shall be eligible to appear for semester-end examination.
+The College shall submit the IA marks to the University if student satisfies 75% attendance in the semester and shall be eligible to appear for semester-end examination. - vii.

-vii.
 The mode of conducting semester end examination for discipline specific SEC shall be decided by the respective BoS.